invoiceninja/invoiceninja.github.io/source/docs/self-host-installation.md

 ##### Server Requirements

 We have tested Invoice Ninja v5 on shared hosting and can confirm that it does work.
-Softaculous has a one click installer which makes the entire setup process simple, however if you do not have Softaculous available it may still be possible to instlal Invoice Ninja.
+Softaculous has a one click installer which makes the entire setup process simple, however if you do not have Softaculous available it may still be possible to install Invoice Ninja.
 There are several checks you will need to do prior to confirming whether your Shared Host has the correctly enabled modules.
 Invoice Ninja relies on:

 * proc_open
 * exec